population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 # Conclusion

+As countries around the world continue to navigate the challenges posed by the aftermaths of the COVID-19 pandemic and plan for responses to potential future crises and epidemics, understanding the cost and benefits of potential policies is critical.
-Using country-wide panel data with a household fixed-effects model, we examine the impact of two COVID-19 lockdowns in Uganda on food insecurity.
+Using country-wide panel data with a household fixed-effects model, we examine the impact of the two COVID-19 lockdowns in Uganda on food insecurity and household responses.
+As we use the periods during COVID-19 with fewer restrictions as the comparison, we expect our results to be lower-bound estimates.

-Food insecurity increased substantially during the first lockdown, with the relative effects largest for the worst types of food insecurity.
+Food insecurity increased substantially during the first lockdown.
 The first lockdown also had a significant medium-run impact on food insecurity.
-The medium-run impact was even higher following the second lockdown, as a lower-than-normal rainfall across Uganda compounded the negative effects of the lockdown.
+The medium-run impact was even more pronounced following the second lockdown, partly from the compounding effect of the concurrent environmental stressors of a lower-than-normal rainfall across Uganda.

-There were significant decreases in income.
-However, agricultural households were better able to continue working during the first lockdown than non-agricultural households.
-Consequently, their food security outcomes were better as well.

-We find evidence that households attempted to cope with the first lockdown by temporarily switching to agricultural work.
+The lockdowns led to significant disruptions in income sources across the board, with decreases in income from agriculture, non-farm businesses, and wage employment contributing to the rise in food insecurity.
+Both agricultural and non-agricultural households were affected, though non-agricultural households experienced more severe impacts.
+This difference underscores the relative resilience of agricultural activities during lockdown periods.
+Agriculture provided a coping mechanism for many households, and the switch towards agricultural work suggests a strategic shift in employment patterns in response to the lockdown measures.

+However, traditional sources of coping mechanisms, such as reliance on outside assistance from family members and friends, NGOs, or government support, proved inadequate during the lockdowns, leaving households to face the economic shocks with limited external support.
-However, traditional sources of coping mechanisms, such as remittance from abroad, assistance from family members within the country, assistance from non-family individuals, and assistance from development organizations, were all either flat or decreased during the lockdowns.
+Remittance from abroad, assistance from family members within the country, assistance from non-family individuals, and assistance from development organizations, were all either flat or decreased during the lockdowns.
-The lack of assistance may explain lockdowns' substantial effect on food insecurity.
+This lack of assistance may explain lockdowns' substantial effect on food insecurity.

 Three broader conclusions emerge from our results.
 First, on average, agriculture is likely less productive than non-farm work but better than not working.
-With a slow rate of switching back from agriculture, the lockdowns can potentially have severe long-term adverse effects on Uganda's development.
+Hence, with a slow rate of switching back from agriculture, the lockdowns can potentially have severe long-term adverse effects on Uganda's development.

 Second, the results show the limit of self-insurance and mutual insurance when faced with a systemic shock.
 Most of the literature has focused on the smaller and more frequent risk of idiosyncratic shocks and how households respond to these.
 However, a better understanding of systemic shocks and how households respond is still lacking.

 Finally, the case of Uganda illustrates well the issues with the wholesale lockdown of economies in response to COVID-19 in situations with low state capacity.
 Uganda has been hailed as a leading example of curbing COVID-19 [@Adams2021].
 However, the mitigation efforts failed to reach those most affected by the lockdown.
 With the low mortality rate in Sub-Saharan Africa, including Uganda, the long-term cost of the lockdowns likely significantly outweighs the benefits.
-Quantifying these costs and identifying possible avenues of mitigation are critical future areas of research.
+In addition to the increasing food insecurity and decline in economic activity, the lockdowns disrupted education and reduced accessibility and use of health care with the lockdowns in Uganda.[^other_effects] Quantifying all these costs and identifying possible avenues of mitigation are critical future areas of research.

+[^other_effects]: See @Bose2023 on health care and @Batte2021 for an early assessment of the effects on education on a small sample.